Sponsored Post – Camelback Lodge and Aquatopia Indoor Waterpark hosted us. All opinions are my own.

 Aquatopia Water Park

 Also, upon entering the water park, don’t forget to grab a stack of towels that are available on your left.
 It’s also great to not have to deal with wet and dirty towels in your luggage.
 They are provided by the resort.

 There are two major attractions you’ll see upon entering the water park: FlowRider (indoor simulated surfing) and a large wave pool.
 Life jackets are required and provided for those under 48″.
 The major slides are located one floor up, and the lazy river winds through the section below the slides.
 In my opinion, Aquatopia has the best themed lazy river in the Poconos.

 If your children are old enough (and tall enough) to conquer Aquatopia’s large slides on their own, you will appreciate the set up of the stairs to the slides.
 There are loungers available near the slide section, and you can watch your child ascend the stairs, see which slide they choose.
 Be ready to take a photo of their splashdown!

 There is a wide variety of slides, which kept the adults and kids busy.
 Some of the more conventional tube slides tend to have the shortest lines.
 The water coaster probably gets the longest line, and though the Venus Slydetrap line looked to be the longest line, it actually moved quickly because several people could fit in the large rafts.
 The mat slides had some cool light features in them.
 Every slide we went on was really, really fast.

-Aquatopia is home to the longest indoor, uphill water coaster in the country.
+Aquatopia is home to a water coaster.
 Note that the water coaster, Storm Chaser, requires riders to be or equal over 100 lbs.
 Riders must be at least 42″ tall to ride, and at least one rider must be 48″.
 This may mean your child needs someone to ride with them.

 Also, Venus Slydetrap, a raft ride, requires a total passenger weight must be greater than 300 lbs. and less than 800 lbs.
 Three to six riders are needed for this slide, and riders must be over 42″ tall.